 Operating Room Nurse Certification and Training Program Info

 The primary pathway to becoming an operating room nurse is to first become an RN and then find a position within a surgical hospital.
 However, some health science centers, medical facilities, and even community colleges offer certificate programs for RNs who are interested in gaining further education in the field.
-These perioperative nursing certificate programs provide nurses with the exact skills and knowledge necessary to provide patient care within an operating room.

 All schools and medical facilities offering perioperative nursing certificate programs require incoming students to be nurses who have passed the NCLEX-RN exam.
 Although registered nurses can hold a diploma, associate's degree, or bachelor's degree in nursing, some schools with perioperative nursing programs prefer to accept only individuals with a Bachelor of Science in Nursing (BSN).